millwardesque/jQuery-Ring-Menu/README.txt

 use_anchor_hrefs: Default = true.
 If true, the plugin will generate click events for each menu item which contains an anchor with an href attribute.
   This 'fixes' the manually generated "click" event's behaviour of not actually directing the user to the destination specified in an anchor.

-show_first_item_on_load: Default = true.
-If true, the first list item will be displayed on load (when the list is in a collapsed state.
-If false, all list-items are hidden after initialization.
+show_selected_when_closed = true.
+If true, show the selected menu item when the menu is closed.
+This will also show the first tem on load.
+If false, the selected item is hidden on close, and the first item is hidden on load.